Saturday, 25 October 2025

 The birds were feeding on the perimeter track at the western end of F1, the smaller reservoir basin so rather than go to the normal car park I diverted to Mayfield Road which allows entry to the west end of the reservoir and is a shorter distance to walk than the normal trek up the central causeway.

-Parking the car, I took the alleyway between the houses and followed the track to a small gate marking the reservoir's western entrance.Passing through the gate I could see half a dozen local birders standing up on the perimeter track obviously looking at the birds
+Parking the car, I took the alleyway between the houses and followed the path past Pinkhill to a small ever open gate marking the reservoir's western entrance.Passing through the gate I could see half a dozen local birders standing up on the perimeter track obviously looking at the birds.

 They were relatively confiding and we slowly came to realise we could get quite close to them provided there was no sudden movements on our part.
 In fact two of us slipped over the retaining wall and walked along the concrete shelving to arrive almost opposite them, our profiles mainly hidden from the birds by the wall.

-Slimmer but similar in size to the related Linnet, the differences in plumage are subtle with the dark brown upperparts and buff flanks liberally streaked with darker brown creating a stripey look.
-A prominent buff wing bar is also evident, The open unmarked face and throat are a distinctive warm orange buff colour rather than the grey of a Linnet and their bill is pale yellow whereas the Linnet's is grey.
+Slimmer but similar in size to the related Linnet, the differences in plumage are subtle with the brown upperparts and paler buff flanks liberally streaked darker brown creating a stripey look.
+A prominent buff wing bar on each wing is also evident.
+The 'open' unmarked face and throat are a distinctive warm orange buff colour rather than the grey of a Linnet and their bill is pale yellow whereas the Linnet's is grey.

-They were feeding avidly, picking at the seeds of yellow flowered Lesser Hawkbit plants that were growing at the divide of grass and tarmac.Sometimes they would disappear into the grass, so small they were almost totally concealed but for the most part hey concentrated on the margin where grass met tarmac
+They were feeding avidly, picking at the seeds of yellow flowered Lesser Hawkbit plants that were growing at the divide of grass and tarmac.Sometimes they would disappear into the grass, so small they were almost totally concealed but for the most part they concentrated on the margin where grass met tarmac.

-We were fortunate this afternoon that the normally much populated reservoir was virtually devoid of folk walking the perimeter and so the birds remained undisturbed.
+We were fortunate this afternoon that the normally much populated reservoir was virtually devoid of folk walking the perimeter track and so the birds had remained relatively undisturbed.

-The Twite were still present early the next morning but the weather being sunny brought the inevitable people strolling or jogging around the reservor which finally persuaded the birds to leave and they were never seen again despite extensive searching from a lot of disappointed birders visiting throughout the day
+The Twite were still present in the early part of the following morning but the weather being sunny brought the inevitable people to stroll or jog around the reservoir and this regular disturbance finally persuaded the birds to leave and they were never seen again despite extensive searching from a lot of disappointed birders who had come to look for them throughout the day.

-Sadly Farmoor gets so busy with footfall these days that birds rarely stay for long.
+Sadly Farmoor gets so busy with footfall these days visiting birds rarely stay for long.
+If you want to see a rarity at Farmoor Reservoir you need to move fast.

 No comments: